Nativity!: Plot

 Amid continuing media attention and the Mayor's kind offer to allow the play to be performed in the historical ruins of Coventry Cathedral, Mrs. Bevan discovers that the Hollywood story was a lie and cancels the play, advising Mr. Maddens to start looking for another job and firing Mr. Poppy in the process.
-This causes Mr. Maddens to snap at Mr. Poppy about everything going wrong, but when facing his disappointed class, he decides that the show must go on.
+This causes Mr. Maddens to calmly snap at Mr. Poppy about everything going wrong, but when facing his disappointed class, he has a change of heart and realises that he must save the play.

-The play is performed at the cathedral to an audience of the children's parents and family friends.
+Mr. Maddens breaks the news to the class that they are still doing the play despite it being cancelled.
+He and Mr. Poppy make up after Mr. Maddens apologies to Mr. Poppy for what he said to him.
+They both remove the "Cancelled" banners on the posters, therefore restoring the play to its full glory.
+Despite Mrs. Bevan's attempts to stop Mr. Madden from doing the play, the play is performed at the cathedral to an audience of the children's parents and family friends.
 The children, initially anxious but motivated and encouraged by Mr. Poppy's childlike spirit and optimism, actually put on a decent performance, to the surprise of everyone involved.
 Halfway through, Mr. Shakespeare climbs on stage to tell everybody that there is nobody from Hollywood there and the entire story was a lie.
 Luckily, a helicopter flies over and Mr. Poppy declares that it's Hollywood arriving; the show continues, and Jennifer and her boss, Mr. Parker indeed appear at the back to watch.
 Mr. Maddens joins them and, still in love, kisses Jennifer.
 The play ends with everyone, including Mr. Shakespeare and Mrs. Bevan, who have a change of heart after seeing the children's talents, united onstage to celebrate the children's success.

 As the film closes, Mr. Maddens and Jennifer are shown decorating his house together for Christmas, reunited at last.